 Chubu Centrair International Airport serves as a center for domestic and international flights which connects the region to other areas and countries around the world.
 It is relatively small compared to other main international airports such as Narita International Airport, making it a great alternative.
 There are a number of restaurants and shops offering local foods and special merchandise and it also offers an open-air observation deck where you can watch the airplanes taking off and landing.
 There is a observation public bath called Fu no Yu for you to enjoy.
 Watching the airplanes and the beautiful sunset from a public bath is a wonderful experience.

 Close to the airport, you can find the Pottery Footpath.
-You can walk along the street with the unique scenery and lean the history of Tokoname Yaki pottery.
-Along the streets you will see some cat statues including a big Maneki-neko (lucky cat).
+You can walk along the street with the unique scenery and learn the history of Tokoname Yaki pottery.
+Along the streets, you will see some cat statues including a big Maneki-neko (lucky cat).
 If you have to wait at the airport or decided to come to this area, this is a great place to visit!

 9. Port of Nagoya Public Aquarium